 - If you want to get rid of bugs quickly, don’t make it too harsh by adding more liquid soap.
 Your plants would instead become dehydrated and die.

-7. Place Few cloves of Garlic or Coffee
+7. Place a Few cloves of Garlic or Coffee

 8. Replace the Potting Mix